-Our Earth itself originated as a fiery ball of gases that broke off from another fiery ball of gases, our sun.
-The ancients named fire as one of the four elements of nature.
+Ancient philosophers named fire as one of the four elements of nature.
 They marveled at the ability of fire to transform matter from one state to another.
-Philosophers too marveled at the transformative character of fire when applied to the other elements of nature.
-It boils water which generates steam, which is a moving form of water.
-It mixes with air, which feeds fire and increases the movement of air.
-Fire applied to the earth leads to the scorching of the trees and grass and if the flames are intense enough to melting rock into lava.
+Philosophers pondered the transformative character of fire when applied to the other elements of nature.
+It boils water, which generates steam and increases the movement of water.
+When mixed with air (oxygen), which feeds fire, it increases the movement of air.
+Fire applied to the earth leads to the scorching of the trees and grass and if the heat is intense enough it melts rock into lava.
 In the body manifestations of heat are felt as physiological changes such as faster breathing, increased heart rate, increase in glandular secretions, the “flames” of desire, and a higher rate of semen discharge.

 No wonder yoga has been interested in fire—particularly the internal fire that breaks down food and creates fuels for the body through the digestive system.
-The yoga fire practice transforms the food we take into our bodies into energy.
-Perhaps it also raises the question of how we are being transformed in our daily lives.
-That’s a good question for Christians to raise during the paschal (Lenten/Easter) seasons.
+The yoga of fire creates heat in the belly which transforms the food we take into our bodies into energy.
+Perhaps the yoga of fire also raises the question of how we are being transformed in our daily lives.
+Modern yogis ponder ponder the transformative character of agni yoga on our minds as well as our bodies.
+That’s also something for Christians to consider during the paschal (Lenten/Easter) seasons.

 The agni yoga practice goes back about 4,000 years to the Vedic ritual fires (vedi means a sacrificial altar).
 Of course, yoga has internalized the ritual fires in the body.
 But fire ceremonies are still maintained by Hindu families today and play an integral part in daily worship.
 They are used as a way of communicating with and honoring the gods.
 Everything offered into Agni, the sacred fire, is believed to reach the gods.